idacioDad/MIC/README.md

 # MIC
-MIC is a small educational project based in Moamba, Maputo
+MIC is a small educational project based in Moamba, Maputo.
+This repository contains the all files of this organization, feel free to contribute